National Scholarships and Fellowships

 Gilman scholarships to fund overseas study have both fall and spring due dates, depending on the semester during which study will occur.
 This is one of the few nationally competitive scholarships for which financial need is considered, but, if it might be applicable to you, it is a very winnable scholarship and goes a long way toward making overseas study possible.

 Finally, applications for the Critical Language Scholarship – a program in which UND students have been very successful – are due in the fall.
-Chinese has been an especially popular language of study for UND winners, but our students have also studied Korean and Arabic.
+Chinese has been a popular language of study for UND winners, but our students have also studied other languages including Urdu, Hindi, Korean, and Arabic.

 Students considering the Boren Scholarship or Fellowship, the Truman Scholarship, and the Goldwater Scholarship will need to begin the application process in the fall although your due date will be shortly after the beginning of the spring semester.
 Again, these are awards for which UND students definitely can be (and have been) winners.